dotnet/apireviews/2015-07-28-long-paths/README.md

 ### Follow-ups

-* @JeremyKuhne will follow-up with a more concrete design proposal
+* [JeremyKuhne](http://github.com/JeremyKuhne) will follow-up with a more concrete design proposal